 The following de minimis rules are applicable (according to the rules set out in the Agreement; please note that applicable home country rules may differ): Income relating to entities which have invested up to 15% of their assets in so called direct and/or indirect debt claims according to art.
 7 para.
 1 a of the Agreement, shall not be considered as interest payments.
-As a consequence, any income distributed by a fund or realised upon the sale, refund or redemption of the Units of a fund meeting this requirement, do not fall under the regulations of the Agreement; distributions from funds which invest more than 15% but not more than 25% of their total assets in direct and/or indirect investments in debt claims are subject to retention.
-The income realised upon the sale, refund or realised upon the sale, refund or redemption of the Units of such a fund is not subject to retention; and income distributed by a fund or realised upon the sale, refund or redemption of the Units of such a fund is not subject to retention; and income distributed by a fund or realised upon the sale, refund or redemption of Units of a fund investing more than 25% of its total assets in direct and/or indirect investments generating interest income covered by the Agreement is subject to retention.
+As a consequence, any income distributed by a fund or realised upon the sale, refund or redemption of the Shares of a fund meeting this requirement, do not fall under the regulations of the Agreement; distributions from funds which invest more than 15% but not more than 25% of their total assets in direct and/or indirect investments in debt claims are subject to retention.
+The income realised upon the sale, refund or redemption of the Shares of such a fund is not subject to retention; and income distributed by a fund or realised upon the sale, refund or redemption of Shares of a fund investing more than 25% of its total assets in direct and/or indirect investments generating interest income covered by the Agreement is subject to retention.

 If the Swiss paying agent does not obtain the necessary information from the Fund concerning the part of interest income, the total amount of the distribution is to be considered interest payment and the Swiss paying agent has to withhold the retention on the total distribution amount (Art.
 7 para.
 3 of the Agreement).
-The same rule applies on the proceeds of the sale, refund or redemption of the Units.
+The same rule applies on the proceeds of the sale, refund or redemption of the Shares.

 Interest payments on claims issued by debtors domiciled in Switzerland are not covered by the Agreement (with some exceptions, e.g. Swiss funds exempted from Swiss anticipatory tax).